team-telnyx/demo-node-telnyx/genesys-open-messaging/README.md

    <img src="client/public/images/gc_data_table.png"/>

 3. SMS application gives you an access to the canned responses so you can create message content quickly injecting predefined responses.
-To use it in the Contact Center / Canned Responses menu create one or more Library and define your response.
+To use it in the Contact Center / Canned Responses menu create one or more Libraries and define your responses.
 Name your library with a prefix like `SMS_RESPONSES_` and define that prefix in the client `.env` file with the `REACT_APP_SMS_RESPONSES_PREFIX` variable.

    <img src="client/public/images/gc_responses.png"/>